marek7400/Notepad-/README.md

 If you assign it to a toolbar icon, then it will only appear on the next start of Notepad++.

-Context-Sensitive help is available - if your cursor is on and notepad, editor or console function, the ``Context-Help`` menu will take you straight to the documentation for that function.
-If the CHM file is not in the relevant location, it will open the documentation from the web.
+Context-Sensitive help is available - if your cursor is on a notepad, editor or console function, the ``Context-Help`` menu will take you straight to the documentation for that function.
+If the help files are not in the relevant location from layout above, it will open the documentation from the web.